hellohaptik/docs_haptik/docs/salesforce/build-laa.md

 ![image](https://user-images.githubusercontent.com/75118325/114771942-d0db1b00-9d8a-11eb-8936-95292b09dd71.png)

+## Step 10: Add Taskbox (optional)

+You can add a Taskbox which provides a default option for the users select from.
+The process to add a taskbox is mentioned [**here**](https://docs.haptik.ai/bot-builder/basic/business#taskbox).

-## Step 10: Test the connection
+## Step 11: Test the connection

-After the setup and configuration, you can start testing the bot and the agent connection.
+After the setup and configuration, you can test the connection between bot and the agent.

+## Step 12: Quality Assessment

+Follow our [**Quality Assessment**](https://docs.haptik.ai/bot-builder/basic/testing-introduction) section to test the bot.